 Developed by pediatricians and clinically proven to improve healthy growth.
 High protein and low-sugar formula boosts growth without increasing BMI.
 Fortified with vitamins and minerals.
 Free of soy, gluten, corn syrup, human growth hormones, artificial flavors, and colors.
 Parents of “slow growers” rave about its efficacy.

 Expensive.
 New resealable packaging can be somewhat messy to use.

 Ready-to-drink packaging is convenient for on-the-go meals or snacks.
-Each shake contains 8g of grass-fed protein, 10 fruits and veggies, and 21 essential vitamins and minerals for complete and balanced nutrition.
+Each shake contains eight grams of grass-fed protein, 10 fruits and veggies, and 21 essential vitamins and minerals for complete and balanced nutrition.
 Non-GMO, soy-free, gluten-free, and kosher.
 Not as sweet as others, but most kids enjoy the flavors.

 Expensive.
 We’d prefer a lower sugar content.
 Consistency could be thicker.